adsasmita/donor_income/README.md

 # donor_income

-A machine learning project using [Scikit-learn](http://scikit-learn.org/stable/) Python library
+A machine learning project using [Scikit-learn](http://scikit-learn.org/stable/) Python library to predict income level of potential donors for a charity.

 ## Files

 To open the main code, simply open [`donor_income.ipynb`](https://github.com/adsasmita/donor_income/blob/master/donor_income.ipynb) on any desktop browser, or you can download and run the cells in a Python 2 environment.
 The code is presented in a [Jupyter Notebook](https://github.com/jupyter/notebook) / iPython notebook for readability purposes.

-Visualization codes are contained in [`visuals.py`](https://github.com/adsasmita/donor_income/blob/master/visuals.py)
+Visualization codes and helper functions are contained in [`visuals.py`](https://github.com/adsasmita/donor_income/blob/master/visuals.py).

 ## Overview